Quorn F.C.: Ground

-Farley Way Stadium boasts a 400-seater cantilever stand running along one side of the pitch and a covered terrace at one end.
+Farley Way Stadium boasts a 315-seater cantilever stand running along one side of the pitch and a covered terrace at one end.
 Car parking is available on the ground and there is also a clubhouse where food and drink are available on match days.
 Previously the club had played at Warwick Avenue since 1960 but moved out after selling their ground at that site to the Abbeyfield housing association.

 Rivalries

-Quorn's main rivals include Shepshed Dynamo and Loughborough Dynamo of the Northern Premier League Division One South and Barrow Town, the closest senior club to Quorn geographically.
+Quorn's main rivals include Shepshed Dynamo and Loughborough Dynamo of the Northern Premier League Midlands Division and Barrow Town, the closest senior club to Quorn geographically.